afriyadi-it/saferl-cddqn/README.md

 Using [Stable Baselines](https://github.com/hill-a/stable-baselines), a fork of OpenAI's popular [Baselines](https://github.com/openai/baselines) reinforcement learning library

-using the concept of modified reward, as the simplest safety constraint to enforce safety behaviour of the agent. below are the results of experimenting in multiple iterations:
+using the concept of modified reward, as the simplest safety constraint to enforce safety behaviour of the agent. falling into pit is set as unsafe / catastrophic state below are the results of experimenting in multiple iterations:

 ### Safe DDQN